 - Let's take a look at our objectives for today.
-[Point to screen with objectives on it.] - Our content objectives are to discover the meaning of the roots solv/solu- and -tain/ten-, and to identify and underline these roots in English and Spanish words, and our language objective is to explain how the meaning of the roots helps us understand the meanings of the words.
+[Point to screen with objectives on it.] - Our content objectives are to discover the meaning of the roots solv/solu- and -tain/ten-, and to identify and underline these roots in words that contain them, and our language objective is to explain how the meaning of the roots helps us understand the meanings of the words.